brave/browser-laptop/README.md

 ## Community

-[Join the community](https://community.brave.com/) if you'd like to get more involved with Brave.
+[Join the Q&A community](https://community.brave.com/) if you'd like to get more involved with Brave.
 You can [ask for help](https://community.brave.com/c/help-me), [discuss features you'd like to see](https://community.brave.com/c/feature-requests), and a lot more.
 We'd love to have your help so that we can continue improving Brave.

+Join our [Discord community chat](https://discordapp.com/invite/k57tYrS) for higher bandidth discussions.

 ## Useful documentation